 - increase your child's fluid, fibre and exercise

 - encourage your child to sit on the toilet for 5 minutes twice a day

 - if these don't work, your child will need laxatives

-Try simple measures first for your child's constipation
+What simple measures can I try first for my child's constipation?

 You might like to check the constipation page first.

 - increase the water your child drinks daily - give them water at each meal time and extra water when it is hot

 - increase the fibre in your child's diet

 - increase fruit and vegetables in your child's diet